 Teacher: Steinberg, Susan

 Skills learned from core subjects (math, science, social studies, and language arts) are applied to real-life situations in order to better prepare students for their futures.
 Personal and social cooking is highlighted.
-The program includes: Food Science, Nutrition, Food Preparation, Multi-cultural Cuisine, Consumer Education and Personal Budgeting, Goal Setting, and Independent living; filling out job applications, learning how to interview, and filling a check register.
+The program includes: Food Science, Nutrition; Food Preparation; Multi-cultural Cuisine; Consumer Education and Personal Budgeting; Goal Setting and Independent living; job applications; interview techniques; and check registers.
 A $10 donation is encouraged and appreciated, and all donations go towards the purchase of groceries for the cooking section of the class.

 Spanish - (Year-long elective)